 Audit Purpose

-The Audit Team examines if the correct Fee has been paid to Euronext, it identifies possible sources of errors and it recommends solutions to reduce any future errors occurring.
+The Audit Team examines if the correct Fee has been paid to Euronext, including underpayment as a consequence of the breach of clause 7.1, it identifies possible sources of errors and it recommends solutions to reduce any future errors occurring.
 This can involve the verification and assessment of the controls and procedures surrounding Use of Information (entitlement and permissioning) and the Order Form the Audited Party is obliged to submit.

 Both Euronext and the Audited Party shall co-operate to ensure that the purpose of the Audit is achieved with minimum disruption to the business operations of any parties involved.